 Estefania Palenzuela - Program Assistant, Adolescent Females Program

-Estefania graduated from Metropolitan State College of Denver with a Bachelor’s Degree in Behavioral Science and Elementary Education.
+Estefania graduated from Metropolitan State College of Denver with a Bachelor's Degree in Behavioral Science and Elementary Education.
 She taught for 8 years at the elementary level at a Title I school in the Jefferson County Public School District.
-Estefania aspired to continue to work with highly impacted children and is excited to have this new opportunity to motivate and guide adolescent females.
+Estefania aspired to continue to work with highly impacted children and motivate adolescent females.
+Estefania has been with Metro Denver Partners since 2016.

 Sandi Schoob - Bookkeeper